supabase-community/supabase-kt/sample/file-upload/README.md

 # Running

-To run the app, you need to run the following commands:
+To run the app, you need to run the following command in the root directory of the project:

     ./gradlew :sample:file-upload:desktop:runDistributable (Desktop)